-I offer online therapy using Skype or Whatsapp calling or we can use Facebook messenger calling.
-My office locations are in Marbella and Riviera del Sol.
+I offer online therapy using Skype or Whatsapp calling or we can use Facebook messenger calling, Microsoft Teams or Zoom.
+Office appointments currently are not available.
 Here is a link to my website for all information about me and working with me so as to help you. www.claritytherapy.es

 Just because you think it doesnt make it TRUE

 Typically we act and react based on our perception of a situation.
 Yet we will do this with little or no evidence for that perception being correct.